 What You Can Do

 Contact your school/college or departmental IT support staff to discuss what needs to be done to meet the October 14 deadline.
-You should also consider your home personal computer environment as well.

 If you use special hardware or software with your Windows 10 environment, contact the vendor about their roadmap for Windows 11 compatibility if it is unclear.
 For help, contact your school/college or departmental IT support staff or enter a request at tuhelp.temple.edu.

 Questions?
-Please contact the Technology Support Center at tuhelp.temple.edu and or call 215-204-8000.
+Please contact the Technology Support Center at tuhelp.temple.edu or call 215-204-8000.